Microsoft, Apple among companies urging U.S. Supreme Court to weigh gay workers' rights

-Oct 11 (Reuters) - Dozens of companies including Alphabet Inc’s Google, Apple Inc, Microsoft Corp , and Viacom Inc have asked the U.S. Supreme Court to address whether a law banning sex discrimination in the workplace provides protections to gay employees.
+(Reuters) - Dozens of companies including Alphabet Inc’s Google, Apple Inc, Microsoft Corp, and Viacom Inc have asked the U.S. Supreme Court to address whether a law banning sex discrimination in the workplace provides protections to gay employees.

 A group of 76 companies submitted a brief to the court saying a split among lower courts on that question had created uncertainty for employers and gay workers.